LectureTracking/trackhd/README.md

 #### Building the OpenCV library

-Firstly change into the OpenCV directory (installation destination).
+Firstly change into the OpenCV directory (download destination).
 There should be two folders, one is the main OpenCV library and the other contains the Extra modules.

 ```
 $ cd <your_chosen_working_directory>